tilialabs/appbundler/README.md

 ## Compiling

 Install ant on your system.
-From Terminal go to the appbundler director and run
+From Terminal go to the appbundler directory and run:
 ```sh
 ant
 ```